-ID# Event Message Text
+ID # Event Message Text

-401 Fat Reduction Wash Cycle
+401 Fat Reduction Wash Cycle Explanation:

-Explanation:

 The fat reduction and wash phase is in process.
-During this phase, salvaged blood is moved into and out of the bowl in order to isolate the fat and remove it from the packed red blood cell The normal washing step occurs in between two distinct fat reduction steps, and a secondary wash will occur at the end of the cycle.
+During this phase, salvaged blood is moved into and out of the bowl in order to isolate the fat and remove it from the packed red blood cells.
+The normal washing step occurs in between two distinct fat reduction steps, and a secondary wash will occur at the end of the cycle.

 Corrective Action:

 In order to end the specialized fat reduction cycle and execute a normal wash cycle, navigate to the Protocol Settings screen and activate Haemonetics Default settings, or a custom settings group with Fat Reduction set to off.

 If the process has already completed the wash step using the full wash volume, touching Empty will empty the bowl immediately, skipping fat reduction for this cycle.

-402 Returning Cells to Bowl
+402 Returning Cells to Bowl Explanation:

-Explanation:

 The user has elected to stop a fat reduction cycle during Wash.
 Packed red blood cells are being returned to the bowl from the reservoir tubing in order to maintain high hematocrit product.
 After this brief phase a normal wash cycle will begin and no further fat reduction steps will occur unless the setting is changed again.

 406 Software Update Not Completed

-Explanation:

 A software update was started but did not complete.

 Corrective Action:

 Retry the software update.

 If the problem persists, service is required.

-ID# Event Message Text
+ID # Event Message Text

 407 System Fault

-Explanation:

 An issue has been detected with the system.

 Corrective Action:

 Restart the device.

 If the problem persists, service is required.

 408 Software Update in Progress

-Explanation:

 A software update is in progress.

 Corrective Action:

 Wait for all steps to complete and then restart the device.

 409 Software Update Error

-Explanation:

-The software update was not completed successfully.
+The software update was not completed successfully

 Corrective Action:

 Retry the software update.

 If the problem persists, service is required.

 500 Confirmation Required

-Explanation:

 The software update option was selected.
-This will install the selected software version and will permanently erase all user data including procedure records and settings.
-The software update process can take several minutes to complete and will require restarting the device when complete.
+This will install the selected software version and will

+permanently erase all user data including procedure records and settings.
+The software update

+process can take several minutes to complete and will require restarting the device when

+complete.
 Confirmation is required to proceed.

 Corrective Action:

-Touch Update Software to continue the software update process.
+Touch Undate Software to continue the software undate process

+OR

-OR Touch Cancel to cancel the software update process.
+Touch Cancel to cancel the software undate process

-Touch Carlos to Carlos the Software update process.

-ID# Event Message Text
+ID # Event Message Text

-501 Device Restart Is Required
+501 Device Restart Is Required Explanation:

-Explanation:

 The device must be restarted before continuing with normal operation.

 Corrective Action:

 Restart the device.

-IEC/EN 60601-1-2:2001 Standard Requirements
+IEC/EN 60601-1-2 Standard Requirements

-Operation Precautions 212 Electromagnetic Compatibility 213
+Operation Precautions 216 Electromagnetic Compatibility 217